multiversx/mx-docs/docs/developers/esdt-tokens.md

 ### **Minting**

 :::tip
 On Mainnet, starting with epoch 432, global mint is disabled so one has to use local mint instead.
-Therefore, `localMint` function has to be used instead of `mint`.
 :::

 The manager of an ESDT token can increase the total supply by sending to the Metachain a transaction of the following form: